AngangGuo/blog/content/posts/2025/Notes - System Tools.md

 ren Utilman.exe Utilman.exe.bak
 copy cmd.exe Utilman.exe
 ```

-Boot into Windows login page and click the help icon(like a dial clock icon) to open the cmd window
+Boot into Windows login page and click the `Ease of Access` icon(like a dial clock icon) to open the cmd window

-Enter this command to open the windows password reset panel
+Enter the following commands to reset the password:
 ```
-control userpasswords2
+// list current users in the system net user
+// change the password for a user net user OldUserName NewPassword
+// Or add a new user
+net user NewUserName NewPassword /add
+// Or add the user to the admin group net localgroup administrators username /add

 ```
+Exit and reboot into your Windows system, login using the new password.

 After you reset the password
 ```